-Minister Blair offered his congratulations, saying that he was optimistic the Agreement would make a substantial difference in improving RCMP interactions with Inuit women and help increase their overall safety.
-Gendered violence disproportionately victimizes Indigenous women across Canada, and Inuit women and children in particular.
+Minister Blair offered his congratulations, saying that he was optimistic the Agreement would make a substantial difference in improving RCMP interactions with Inuit women and help increase their overall safety. <complex-block> particular.
 Women in Nunavut, for example, are the victims of violent crime at a rate 13 times higher than for woman in Canada as a whole.